jyellick/obc-docs/techspec.md

 #### Logic = Chaincode = Smart Contracts
 Blockchain logic, often referred to as “smart contracts,” are self-executing agreements between parties that have all relevant covenants spelled out in code, settle automatically, and can be dependent upon future signatures or trigger events.
 In the Openchain project, we call this “chaincode” to help hold clarity between blockchain logic and the human-written contracts that they can sometimes represent.
 (This term is still under review and may change.)

-The chaincode concept is more general than the smart contract concept defined by Nick Szabo [4].
+The chaincode concept is more general than the smart contract concept defined by Nick Szabo [2].
 Chaincode can be written in any mainstream programming language and executed in Docker containers inside the Openchain context layer.
 Chaincode provides the capability to define smart contract templating language (similar to Velocity or Jade) and to restrict the functionality of the execution environment and the degree of computing flexibility to satisfy the legal contractual requirements.

 ####Private Transactions
 The identity and pattern of behavior of any party on a network must be impossible for unauthorized parties to ascertain by inspecting the ledger.

 ####Confidentiality
 In addition to privacy, the chaincode and other parameters of a transaction must be able to be set to confidential, rendering it inaccessible to anyone other than the stakeholders to that contract or transaction.
-This is done with a form of concensus wherein chaincode can stipulate the parties and validators allowed to see (decrypt), sign, and execute the chaincode of the contract and other attributes of the transaction.
+This is done with a form of consensus wherein chaincode can stipulate the parties and validators allowed to see (decrypt), sign, and execute the chaincode of the contract and other attributes of the transaction.
 For example, a startup that creates 10 million shares of private stock for its ten shareholders can commit that to the ledger and stipulate that all (or some) of those ten shareholders must sign off on any changes to the number of shares, additions/subtractions to the shareholder group, or transfers of shares between them.
 Only the shareholders and their respective validators execute the chaincode for this agreement, so no other parties on the network can read the code and discover the number of shares or the nature of the startup's shareholder arrangement.
 The reason this is still done on the blockchain under this method is that the chaincode and associated transactions, once executed and committed to the ledger, are immutable, because they are hashed and replicated to the entire network.
 Only the 10 shareholders know what the transactions are, and only they can perform any operations on the contract, but the integrity of the agreement, the output of the operations, and the record of transactions is maintained by all.

 ## Featured Requirements